Russell Gleason: Personal life

 Early in his career, he was romantically linked with Mary Brian.
 Gleason was married to Cynthia Hobart (later Cynthia Lindsay), who was a stunt woman and swimmer, and later wrote a biography of Boris Karloff.
-The entire Gleason family were close friends with Karloff, and the young couple became the godparents to Karloff's daughter, Sara Jane.
+The entire Gleason family was close friends with Karloff, and the young couple became the godparents to Karloff's daughter, Sara Jane.
 Hobart also co-wrote George Burns' autobiography with the actor.
 The Gleasons had a son, Michael, on June 1, 1939.
 After Russell Gleason's death, Cynthia remarried, to Lou Lindsay, and Michael took his step-father's last name, and went on to become a television producer.

 Death

-On December 25, 1945, Gleason was in New York City awaiting deployment to Europe with his regiment when he fell to his death out of a fourth story window in the Hotel Sutton on East 56th Street in Manhattan, which the army had commandeered to house the troops.
+On December 25, 1945, Gleason was in New York City awaiting deployment to Europe with his regiment, when he fell to his death out of a fourth-story window in the Hotel Sutton on East 56th Street in Manhattan, which the Army had commandeered to house the troops.
 Law enforcement was unable to determine whether Gleason's fall from the window had been accidental or a suicide.
-It had been reported in some publications, such as Variety, that Gleason had been prescribed a sulfonamide to treat a cold at the time, and that the drug had resulted in grogginess that led him to accidentally falling.
+Some publications, such as Variety, had reported that Gleason had been prescribed a sulfonamide to treat a cold at the time, and that the drug had resulted in grogginess that led his accidental fall.

 He was interred at the Long Island National Cemetery, a military cemetery, on December 28, 1945.